 5.1.8

-SMTP Error 5.1.8: Bad Sender System Address
+Enhanced Status Code 5.1.8: Bad Sender System Address

-Hard Bounce High Severity Address RFC 3463
+Permanent failure High severity Address RFC 3463

+Enhanced Status Code 5.1.8 means “Bad Sender System Address.”
 Your sender domain does not exist or cannot be resolved.
 The receiving server looked up the domain in your From address and could not find it in DNS, meaning bounce messages cannot be returned to you.

 Enhanced status code 5.1.8 means the receiving server attempted to verify your sender domain and found it does not exist or is unresolvable.
 Many mail servers check that the sender domain has valid DNS records (MX or A records) as an anti-spam measure.
 If your sending domain cannot receive bounce messages, the server considers it suspicious.